Fitness Volt

 8. Push press

-When it comes to building upper body power, few exercises are as effective as the split jerk.
-In Olympic lifting, split jerks allow lifters to hoist HUGE weights overhead.
-However, split jerks are also very technical and hard to learn.
+Few exercises are as effective as the split jerk when it comes to building upper body power.
+In Olympic lifting, split jerks allow lifters to hoist huge weights overhead.
+However, they are also very technical and hard to learn.

 Thankfully, there is a similar, simpler exercise you can do that works the same muscles; the push press.